virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ## 2. Rapidly Declining Data Storage Costs

-Advances in data storage techniques and rapidly declining storage costs have been responsible for the multiplying databases on individuals—employees, customers, and potential customers—maintained by private and public organizations[1].
-These advances in data storage have made the routine violation of individual privacy both cheap and effective[1].
-Already massive data storage systems are cheap enough for regional and even local retailing firms to use in identifying customers[1].
+Advances in data storage techniques and rapidly declining storage costs have been responsible for the multiplying databases on individuals—employees, customers, and potential customers—maintained by private and public organizations.
+These advances in data storage have made the routine violation of individual privacy both cheap and effective.
+Already massive data storage systems are cheap enough for regional and even local retailing firms to use in identifying customers.

 **Ethical Impact:**
 - Personal information is easily collected and stored